Malitbog, Southern Leyte: Geography

-The municipality of Malitbog is located in the southern region of the island of Leyte, one of the major islands in the Philippines.
-It is officially designated as part of Region VIII, or Southern Leyte.
-It is situated along the coast of Sogod Bay and is bounded on the north-west by the municipalities of Macrohon and Maasin City, the capital town of the province of Southern Leyte, on the north-east by the municipality of Tomas Oppus and on the south by the municipality of Padre Burgos.
+The municipality of Malitbog is located in the southern part of the island of Leyte.
+It is in the western coast of Sogod Bay and is bounded on the southeast by the municipalities of Macrohon and Maasin City, the latter being the capital of Southern Leyte, on the north by the municipality of Tomas Oppus and on the south by the municipality of Padre Burgos.
 It is two 228 km away from Tacloban City, the regional center of Region VIII.
 It can be reached by bus and other public utility vehicles and privately owned ones with a travel time of 40 minutes to one 1 hour to and from Maasin City, and 30–40 minutes to Sogod.
 It takes about 2–4 hours to and from Malitbog to Tacloban City.

 Barangays

 Malitbog is politically subdivided into 37 barangays.
 Each barangay consists of puroks and some have sitios.